v-harrishe/azure-docs/articles/load-balancer/skus.md

 description: Overview of Azure Load Balancer SKUs
 services: load-balancer
 documentationcenter: na
-author: asudbring

 ms.service: load-balancer
 ms.devlang: na
 ms.topic: reference
 ms.tgt_pltfrm: na
 ms.workload: infrastructure-services
+author: rockboyfor
-ms.date: 05/01/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: allensu
+ms.author: v-yeche

 ---
 # Azure Load Balancer SKUs

 Azure Load Balancer has two SKUs.

+<a name="skus"></a>
-## <a name="skus"></a> SKU comparison
+## SKU comparison

 Load balancer supports both Standard and Basic SKUs.
 These SKUs differ in scenario scale, features, and pricing.
 Any scenario that's possible with Basic load balancer can be created with Standard load balancer.

 To compare and understand the differences, see the following table.
 For more information, see [Azure Standard Load Balancer overview](./load-balancer-overview.md).

 >[!NOTE]
-> Microsoft recommends Standard load balancer.
+> Azure recommends Standard load balancer.
 Standalone VMs, availability sets, and virtual machine scale sets can be connected to only one SKU, never both.
 Load balancer and the public IP address SKU must match when you use them with public IP addresses.
 Load balancer and public IP SKUs aren't mutable.

 | | Standard Load Balancer | Basic Load Balancer |